bitwarden/help/_articles/directory-connector/azure-active-directory.md

 It can take up to 15 minutes for the granted permissions for your application to properly propagate.
 You may receive "Insufficient privileges to complete the operation" errors in the meantime.
 {% endnote %}

-Test your configurations by running a simulated directory sync.
+Test your configuration by running a sync test.
 You should see your Azure Active Directory groups and/or users printed to the screen.